jtorral/pgTraining/README.md

 # Docker containers for Postgres 16 training

-####  This Docker repo contains all the necessary packages to begin training for Postgres 16 including patroni, pgbouncer and pgbackrest.
+####  This Docker repo contains all the necessary packages to begin training for Postgres 16 including the following.

+- postgresql16
+- patroni
+- pgbackrest
+- pgbouncer
+- haproxy
+- pg_repack
+- pg_top
+- pg_activity

 If you are running Docker and have the resources to host these on your laptop / pc feel free to set it up following the instructions below.